nimendrak/Max-Flow/README.md

 ## Essential Directory Layout

     .
-    │   ├── lib                           # JUNG libs that used to generate graphs │   └── src                           # Source files of the project │       ├── GuiAppResources           # Resource files of the UI applicaiton │       │   ├── DisplayGraph.java     # Generate graphs and returns a JPanel to the main JFrame
-    │       │   ├── MaxFlowAnalysis.java  # Display performace analysis of Max Flow by XY graph
+    │   ├── lib                           # JUNG and jFreeChart jars that used to generate graphs │   └── src                           # Contains Source files of the project │       ├── GuiAppResources           # Resource files of the UI applicaiton │       │   ├── DisplayGraph.java     # Generate graphs and returns a JPanel to the main JFrame │       │   ├── MaxFlowAnalysis.java  # Display performace analysis of Max Flow by XY graph